Sichii/Chaos-Server/docs/articles/CachingAndSerialization.md

 # Caching

-Chaos starts up with nothing loaded.
+Chaos starts up with nothing loaded (well... it loads some things to generate metadata, but ignore this for now).
 When something is requested, be it a SkillTemplate, ItemTemplate, or even a MapInstance, it is fetched and cached for a period of time.
 If that cached object is not accessed again within that period of time, it is removed from the cache.
 This is done to significantly reduce the memory and cpu usage of the server.

 Chaos utilizes the [ISimpleCache](<xref:Chaos.Storage.Abstractions.ISimpleCache`1>) interface.
 Default implementations of this interface use